nf-core/website/markdown/developers/modules.md

 ### Publishing results

-Results are published using Nextflow's native [`publishDir`](https://www.nextflow.io/docs/latest/process.html#publishdir) defined in a `modules.config` of a pipeline workflow (see [here](https://github.com/nf-core/rnaseq/blob/f7702d5b76a1351e2e7796a5ed3f59943a139fbf/conf/modules.config#L100-L106) for an example.)
+Results are published using Nextflow's native [`publishDir`](https://www.nextflow.io/docs/latest/process.html#publishdir) defined in a `modules.config` of a workflow (see [here](https://github.com/nf-core/rnaseq/blob/f7702d5b76a1351e2e7796a5ed3f59943a139fbf/conf/modules.config#L100-L106) for an example.)
 Results were earlier published using a custom `publishDir` definition, using a Groovy Map defined by `params.modules`.

 ### Test data config file